Prithvi-MSFT/Microsoft-Teams-Samples-git/samples/msgext-action-quickstart/js/README.md

     - Zip up the contents of the `appPackage/` folder to create a `manifest.zip`
     - Upload the `manifest.zip` to Teams (in the left-bottom *Apps* view, click "Upload a custom app")

-Note:- If you are facing any issue in your app,  [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/msgext-action-quickstart/js/index.js#L43) and put your debugger for local debug.
+**Note**: If you are facing any issue in your app, [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/msgext-action-quickstart/js/index.js#L43) and put your debugger for local debug.

 ## Running the sample